kaloneh/elearning/README.md

 # elearning
-Basic functionality due to create an e-learning project starting with IELTS' flash cards.
+Basic functionality due to creating an e-learning infrastructure starting with IELTS' flash cards.